hifight/hifight.github.io/player/menard.md

 article_gfy: OfficialVagueEarthworm
 twitter: "https://twitter.com/_MenaRD__"
 twitch: "https://www.twitch.tv/MENA_RDonline"
-hifight: Birdie Optimization, Bull Revenger CA
+hifight: Birdie, Bull Revenger CA, Caba
 ---

-During Capcom Cup 2017, MenaRD beat Xian, Kazunoko, Daigo Umehara, Nemo and Tokido, who beat him in winner's final but MenaRD able to brought it back from loser bracket and became Capcom Cup 2017 champion.
+During Capcom Cup 2017, MenaRD beat Xian, Kazunoko, Daigo Umehara, Itabashi Zangief, Nemo, only lost to Tokido in winner finals which MenaRD was able to beat him 2 set in Grand Finals to become the champion of Capcom Cup 2017.

-Aside from Capcom Cup 2017, he also won Kumite in Tennessee 2018 and beat Punk in FT7 exhibition as well.
+After Capcom Cup 2017, MenaRD won Kumite in Tennessee 2018, beating Punk in FT7 exhibition,
+and also won Texas Showdown 2018 which was a very stacked tournament as well.

 <hr/>